Parakoopa/magento-baler-docker/README.txt

 Baler by Magento:
 https://github.com/magento/baler/

-Based on Node 12 Alpine.
+Based on riptidepy/php:7.2 with Node 12 added.